 Economic Performance

-The Somali economy is dependent on imports and mainly driven by private consumption, which relies heavily on diaspora remittances.
-Exports contribute only 14% to GDP.
-The huge trade deficit is financed by remittances and international aid.
+The Somali economy is dependent on imports and mainly driven by private consumption, which relies significantly on remittances.
+Exports contribute to less than 20% of GDP.
+The trade deficit is financed by remittances and international budget support.

-The economy is characterized by high levels of inequality and poverty, high unemployment and a lack of infrastructure.
-There is no regulation in place and, while the economy is privatized, anti-competitive behavior and monopolistic tendencies are common.
-As noted above, livestock, trade, communication and mobile money services are the main contributors to GDP, with agriculture (mostly livestock production), accounting for at least 60% of GDP, followed by services.
+The economy is characterized by high levels of inequality and poverty, extensive unemployment, and a lack of infrastructure.
+Meanwhile, the economy is privatized, and anti-competitive behavior and monopolistic tendencies are prevalent.
+There is no regulation in place.
+Livestock, trade, communication and mobile money services are the primary contributors to GDP.
+Agriculture, particularly livestock production, accounts for at least 60% of GDP, followed by services.

-The economic structure of Somaliland does not differ significantly from Somalia.
-Here, too, livestock and services are the main drivers of GDP, while the economy is generally driven by consumption, and dependent on imports.
+The economic structure of Somaliland does not significantly differ from that of Somalia.
+Here, livestock and services are also the main drivers of GDP, while the economy is generally driven by consumption and dependent on imports.

 Output strength